makeabilitylab/physcomp/electronics/leds.md

 ### LED Parts

+LEDs are like super diodes—they function similarly but have this magical property of emitting light.

 Just like other diodes, an LED has two legs and is a polarized component—it will only work in one direction.
 The anode `+` is indicated by the *longer* leg of the LED and the cathode `-` is subtly indicated by the flat side of the LED's casing (see image below).
 The anode must face toward the higher electric potential part of your circuit and current flows from the anode to the cathode.

 ![](assets/images/LEDSymbolAndPartsLabeled_ByJonFroehlich.png)